jebr/linux-scripts/ansible-setup/README.md

 # Finally

 After going through the installation and testing, the remote user still has to be added to the group sudo without a password.
-Go through the following steps to set this up.
+Go through the following steps to set this up on the remote host.

 1. Create the group ansible